nerdfiles/periodic-table-of-information/docs/README.md

 statuses deterministically resolution to a merkle root which can be specified in HTML pages given a target difficulty on the antichain.

+## Theoretical Shores

+Periodic Table of Information is a consequence of adoption of a dual-aspect neutral monism that is defended in Baruch Spinoza's Ethics Ordine Geometrico.
+To say that information has a periodic nature in itself sounds counterintuitive, and indeed certain ontological ramifications are pertinent to disclose; chief of those being the view that the Higgs Boson and the concept of Gravitional Waves are seen as fundamentally untenable theoretical posits.
+Waves cannot transmit gravity, and the Higgs boson is more of a useful fiction than it is a consistent model within the theory which makes its supposition.

+The Periodic Table of Information concerns itself with the relationship between the indiscernible and the undecidable, by way of evidence of the indistinguishability of photons.
+One thing to understand is that the Periodic Table of Information's constructivisitic nature requires a full rejection the concept of the Higgs boson because of its presupposition that time is not an independent dimension that is ever measured.
+The intellectual goal of PTI should be achieved, essentially, if a coherent response to John McTaggart's argument for the Unreality of Time is grounded in the Spinozistic expression of the mental categories implicated in a mathematical formalism of the quantum theory insofar as time, specifically the A Series, is philosophically constituted as the 4th dimension of space, rather than an independent dimension that comports a chimerical notion of the "arrow of time."
+A corollary of the formalism (formal input specification language) given here is that certain notions of time travel, global simulations, forms of zombie consciousness, and other philosophical "thought experiments" are strictly hubris, if not completely (philosophical or epistemological) category mistakes, akin to AJ Ayer's proposition, and defense, that there had been a sun before there were any humans to see it.

 ## Hypermedia Factors

 We adopt Mike Amundsen's [Hypermedia Factors][hfactor] for Hypermedia Types in